-- 1. Satisfactory completion of all didactic material. - 2.
-Satisfactory completion of clinical experience as required by UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
-Satisfactory completion of stated UNE School of Nurse Anesthesia objectives. - 4.
-Completion of twenty-seven actual months in program, inclusive of time off approved by the program. - 5.
+- 1. Satisfactory completion of all didactic material. - Satisfactory completion of clinical experiences as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs (this is subject to change while a student is enrolled in a program; it is the Program's responsibility to keep the student abreast of these changes). - Satisfactory completion of stated UNE School of Nurse Anesthesia objectives. - 4.
+Completion of twenty-seven actual months in program, inclusive of University time off approved by the program.
+Clinical hours that require extended make-up time for personal reasons may be added to the end of the program and extend the student's graduation date.
+This is at the discretion of the Program Director and Director of Clinical Education. - 5.
 All time commitments in the didactic and clinical areas must be satisfied - 6.
 All clinical records must be completed and available to the Anesthesia School Administrative staff. - 7.
-Clinical evaluations must be completed and signed. - 8.
+All required clinical evaluations must be completed and signed. - 8.
 Completion of the capstone project with an assigned passing grade. - 9.
 All fees must be paid in full. - 10.
 All library books must be returned. - 11.
 All relevant University and programmatic evaluations must be submitted. - 12.
-Completion of See exam as required by MSNA student handbook.
+Completion of Self-evaluation exam (SEE) as required by MSNA student handbook.